andry81/contools/Scripts/Tools/ToolAdaptors/totalcmd/README_EN.txt

 3.1 Method #1 (Main).
 For selected files and directories together over SVN GUI.
 3.2 Method #2.
 For selected files and directores one after one over external editor.
 4. Open SVN Log for selected files and directories together.
-5. Open TortoiseSVN commit dialogs for a directory separately for all nested versioned directories.
+5. Open TortoiseSVN status dialog for a set of WC directories.
 5.1.
 Method #1.
-One windows for all nested directories with changes.
+(By default if no -window-per-*/-all-in-one flags) One window for all WC directories with or without versioned changes (always opens to show unversioned changes).
 5.2.
 Method #2.
+Window per unique repository root with or without versioned changes (always opens to show unversioned changes) in respective WC directory.
-Window per each nested directory with changes.
+5.3.
+Method #3.
+Window per WC directory with or without versioned changes (always opens to show unversioned changes).
-6. Open TortoiseSVN status dialog for a directory including all nested versioned directories.
+6. Open TortoiseSVN commit dialogs for a set of WC directories.
 6.1.
 Method #1.
-One windows for all nested directories.
+(By default if no -window-per-*/-all-in-one flags) Window per unique repository root with changes in respective WC directory.
 6.2.
 Method #2.
+One window for all WC directories with changes.
-Window per each nested directory.
+6.3.
+Method #3.
+Window per each WC directory with changes.
 7. One pane comparison for 2 selected files.
 8. One pane comparison for 2 selected files with sorted content.